-When you look at the above list, you’ll realize there is not actually much you can do to change the outcome.
-These things won’t promise you the success at the end but these are the factors that help you after embryo transfer to deal with that two-week wait successfully.
+When you look at the above list, you’ll realize it is not actually much you can do to change the outcome.
+These things won’t promise you success in the end but these are the factors that help you after embryo transfer to deal with that two-week wait successfully.
 The success rate is 99% depends upon the embryo and uterus interaction.
 If the result is positive after this waiting period ask for your IVF due date immediately.
-And, god forbid if the embryo transfer is not successful doen’t blames yourself or your partner.
+And, god forbid if the embryo transfer is not successful doesn’t blame yourself or your partner.
 It is really not in your control.
 You should talk to your fertility expert for advice but Never ever not give up the Hope of becoming a Parent.

 Read our blog on coping with the failure of the first IVF cycle attempt here.